losttroll/honeypots/README.md

 https://github.com/losttroll/honeypots/blob/master/ssh_ips_last30days.txt

 ## Credential Lists
 These are usernames and passwords used in internet-wide brute force attacks.
-Audit exposesd services - if they really need to be on the Internet.
+Use these lists to audit exposesd services - if they really need to be on the Internet.

 ### SSH Brute Force Passwords
 List of the most common passwords in the past 30 days.
 Ordered from most frequently used to least.